-Nuts are especially popular as a winter bird food because they are long-lasting and easy to cache.
-Many birds that thrive on a diet of nuts will spend weeks or months in autumn storing nuts by filling up cavities, niches in bark, small ground hollows or other hiding places with ripe nuts.
+Nuts are especially popular as a winter bird food because they are long-lasting and easy to hide for later use.
+Many birds that thrive on nuts will spend weeks in autumn storing nuts by filling up cavities, niches in bark, small ground hollows, or other hiding places with ripe nuts.
 When other food sources are scarce or bad weather prevents adequate foraging, birds will return to those hiding places to eat their stored nuts.
-As a side benefit, uneaten nut caches often sprout into new trees and bushes that provide even more food for birds and other wildlife in the future.
+As a side benefit, uneaten nuts often sprout into new trees and bushes that provide even more food for birds and other wildlife in the future.

 Many different types of nuts are popular foods for birds, including: